AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-android-player.md

 1. Ensure your Android&trade; device supports Google Play services.
 1. Enroll your Android&trade; player devices with your favorite EMM solution that supports AppConfig.
 1. Log in to your EMM console and pull the AEM Screens Player application from Google Play.
-1. Select managed configuration or related option.
+1. Click managed configuration or related option.
 1. You should now see a list of player options that can be configured, such as server and bulk registration code.
 1. Configure these parameters, save, and deploy the policy to the devices.